fabiana2611/fabiana2611.github.io/_posts/2024/2024-11-16-aws-concepts.md

   <li><b>Global Table</b>: managed multi-master, multi-region replication: <u>globally distributed applications</u>; based on DynamoDB streams; <u>replication latency under 1 second</u></li>
   <li><a href="https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.html">DynamoDB Streams</a> captures a time-ordered sequence of item-level modifications in any DynamoDB table and stores this information in a log for up to 24 hours.
 Applications can access this log and view the data items as they appeared before and after they were modified, in near-real time.
 This is the native way to handle this within DynamoDB, therefore will incur the least amount of operational overhead</li>
   <li><a href="https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/TTL.html">Time to Live (TTL)</a>: define when an item expire and can be automatically deleted</li>
+  <li>A Scan operation always scans the entire table or secondary index that consume a lot of RCUs.
+The <a href="https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/bp-query-scan.html#QueryAndScanGuidelines.ParallelScan">recomendation</a> to reduce the amount of RCUs used by the scan: Limit parameter (page size for the request) and parallel scan.</li>
+  <li>Instead of using a large Scan operation, you can <a href="https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/bp-query-scan.html">Reduce page size and Isolate scan operations</a> to minimize the impact of a scan on a table's provisioned throughput</li>

 </ul>

 <p><center>
   <img src="/img/aws/dynamoDB.png" height="100%" width="100%">